 2. A little bit of networking can land you a job (sooner):

-Years ago when you landed your current job, you automatically got an access to the innumerable contacts from the same field.
-Over the course of period, slowly and gradually keep networking with these contacts.
+Years ago when you landed your current job, you automatically got access to the innumerable contacts from the same field.
+Over the course of the period, slowly and gradually keep networking with these contacts.
 One may never know which of the contacts may prove to be beneficial in landing a new job.
-By networking, I do not mean to ask you to limit yourself with the face-to-face contacts.
+By networking, I do not mean to ask you to limit yourself with face-to-face contacts.
 With the advent of technology, many social networking sites have knocked on our doors.
 Along with these sites comes new opportunities’ knocking at your door.
 Make use of sites like LinkedIn, monster.com etc. I would like to sum it up by simply stating that keep networking.

 3. Time to step up – search for jobs online:

 21st Century is indirectly a blessing for the job seekers.
 The ‘everything available online’ factor has changed our lives tremendously.
-If you are, feeling a bit confused about some written steps on Google then you always have an option of YouTube for visual tutorial.
+If you are, feeling a bit confused about some written steps on Google then you always have an option of YouTube for a visual tutorial.
 Similarly, one or the other way, we have an option for jobs too.
 CareerBuilder, shine, freelancer, indeed jobs, naukri.com, monster.com, etc. are some of the sites that you need to surf through them.
 Thus, start searching and applying for jobs.
 This will give you possible assurance as well as something to be positive about in your current situation.
 Positivism is also an important factor to hold onto during these times.

 4. There is always a scope for incorporating new skills: